Sequoia Capital

-Sequoia Capital is an American venture capital firm headquartered in Menlo Park, California.
+Sequoia Capital Operations, LLC, doing business as Sequoia Capital or simply Sequoia, is an American venture capital firm headquartered in Menlo Park, California.
 It specializes in seed stage, early stage, and growth stage investments in private companies across technology sectors.
 As of January 2025, the firm had approximately US$56 billion in assets under management (AUM).

-The firm operates three regionally-focused venture entities, as Sequoia in Europe, Peak XV Partners in Southeast Asia, and HongShan in China.
+The firm operates three regionally-focused venture entities, as Sequoia in Europe, Peak XV Partners in Southeast Asia, and formerly HongShan in China.
 Sequoia has made a wide variety of venture investments since inception, including in Apple, ByteDance, and Cisco, among many others.

 History

-The firm was named after the Sequoia tree, indigenous to California.

 Sequoia was founded by Don Valentine in 1972 in Menlo Park, California, at a time when the state's venture capital industry was just beginning to develop.
 Sequoia formed its first venture capital fund in 1974, and was an early investor in Atari the next year.
 In 1978, Sequoia became one of the first investors in Apple.
 Partners Doug Leone and Michael Moritz assumed leadership of the firm in 1996.

 In 1999, Sequoia established a dedicated investment fund for Israeli startups.
 In 2005, Sequoia Capital China was established, later followed by Sequoia Capital India.
 In 2012, Moritz took a step back from the day-to-day operations of the firm.
 Leone became Global Managing Partner.
 Jim Goetz led Sequoia's U.S. business from 2012 until 2017, when he was succeeded by Roelof Botha.
 In 2016, Sequoia hired Jess Lee, making her the first female investing partner in the United States in the firm's history.
 In 2019, it was the most active VC fund company in India.

 In March 2020, Sequoia announced it would hire Luciana Lixandru as its first partner based in Europe.
 In October 2021, Sequoia announced it would implement a new fund structure for its U.S. and European business that would allow it to remain involved with companies after their public market debuts.
 In March 2022, The Information reported that Sequoia Capital China was raising an $8 billion fund to invest in Chinese tech companies.
 Following the collapse of Silicon Valley Bank in March 2023, the Federal Deposit Insurance Corporation had backstopped Sequoia's $1 billion in deposits in the bank.